 The School Psychology selection committee accepts a limited number of students into the program based on review and evaluation of the criteria required for application.
-These criteria include the application (application form, vitae/resume, essay and 3 letters of reference); official transcripts of all previous coursework; GPA of 3.25 or above; GRE of 145 and above for verbal and 145 and above for quantitative preferred; and 12 hours of undergraduate Psychology coursework which must include a) Introductory Psychology, b) Child Psychology or Adolescent Psychology, c) Abnormal Psychology and d) an upper-level psychology course.
+These criteria include the application (application form; vitae/resume, essay, and 3 letters of reference sent to clinicalschool@uhcl.edu); official transcripts of all previous coursework; GPA of 3.25 or above for the last 60 hours of undergraduate work; statement of interest; and letters of reference from those familiar with your ability to succeed in graduate-level work.
+In addition, applicants must have successfully completed 12 hours of undergraduate Psychology coursework which must include a) Introductory Psychology, b) Child Psychology or Adolescent Psychology, c) Abnormal Psychology and d) an upper-level psychology course.
 These prerequisites may be waived for students who possess graduate degrees; in some cases, a similar course may substitute for a prerequisite.